Rockvole/indoor-air-quality-dashboard/documentation/README.md

 # documentation

-Documentation discussing the issues with Sensors and Components
+Discussion of the Sensors and Components on the Indoor Air Quality Shield.

 <p align="center">
   <img src="iaq-mod-cropped-text.jpg"/>